GrantGremillion/AzureADTestLab/README.md

 ![image](https://github.com/user-attachments/assets/732e513b-460a-4f39-9645-47c2d145ac32)

 <p>
 Next, to make this user an admin, we need to add them to a security group.
 To do so, right click the user > Member Of > Add.
-Type "domain admins" in the box and click Chekc Names > Ok > Apply > Ok.
+Type "domain admins" in the box and click Check Names > Ok > Apply > Ok.
 </p>
 <br />